BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 You deserve to feel at ease and live a full, vibrant life.

-We are here to help you.
+We are here to help you get there.

 “Worrying is carrying tomorrow’s load with today’s strength — carrying two days at once.
 It is moving into tomorrow ahead of time.
 Worrying doesn’t empty tomorrow of its sorrow, it empties today of its strength.”